bald6354/iets/README.md

 ### Preparations:
 1. Download N-CARS dataset to NCARS folder
 2. Open Matlab and type 'googlenet' at the command window to ensure pretrained GoogLenet is installed.
 Follow additional directions if needed.
-2. Change the Matlab directory to the code folder and execute the Matlab script 'makeImages'.
+3. Change the Matlab directory to the code folder and execute the Matlab script 'makeImages'.
 This script runs IETS and generates a single RGB image for each 100ms sample of data.
-The results are stored in the 'processed' folder.
+The results are stored in the 'time_surfaces' folder.
-3.
+4.

 ### Running examples: